riferrei/otel-with-java/README.md

 Alternatively, you can have the microservice sending telemetry data to AWS.
 Traces will be sent to [X-Ray](https://aws.amazon.com/xray) and the metrics will be sent to [CloudWatch](https://aws.amazon.com/cloudwatch).
 This is possible thanks to the [AWS Distro for OpenTelemetry](https://aws.amazon.com/otel) that provides out-of-the-box integration with AWS services.
 Before running the code; make sure to [configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in your machine, as the code will use them to connect with the target services.

-### 1. Execute the OTel collector
+1. Execute the OTel collector

 ```bash
 docker compose -f collector-for-aws.yaml up -d
 ```

-### 2. Execute the microservice
+2. Execute the microservice

 ```bash
 sh run-locally.sh
 ```

-## Invoking the microservice API

-Once everything is running, you can send requests to the microservice API using:
+3. Invoke the microservice API

 ```bash
 curl -X GET http://localhost:8888/hello